Buff-oG/Galactic-Contention-Server-Template/README.md

 [Admin.cfg](https://github.com/Buff-original/GC-Server-Conf-Template/blob/main/ServerConfig/Admins.cfg) --> *Add your necessary users*

---- Levels and Layers ---
+--- *Levels/Layers and Map vote configuration* ---

 [LayerRotation.cfg](https://github.com/Buff-original/GC-Server-Conf-Template/blob/main/ServerConfig/LayerRotation.cfg) --> *Specify which layer you would like to add or remove from the layer rotation*